Spatiotemporal k-means: Introduction

-The mathematical formulation for the moving clusters problem is significantly more challenging than for stationary, unsupervised clustering.
+The mathematical formulation for the moving cluster problem is significantly more challenging than for stationary clustering.
 Most approaches first cluster in space and then aggregate the results over time, as opposed to minimizing a unified objective function.
-Recent findings show that this post-processing approach can lead to erroneous results~\cite{chen2015clustering}.
-Further, the most popular approaches are built upon density-based clustering methods, which are extremely sensitive to hyper-parameter tuning and do not explicitly track cluster centers~\cite{bhattacharjee2021survey}.
-Finally, while some existing methods operate well on large data, tracking objects over thousands of time steps or more, we show that they exhibit poor performance in the low-data domain, when dynamics are being inferred from either a small number of individuals or over very short windows of time.
+It has been shown that this post-processing approach can lead to erroneous results~\citep{chen2015clustering}.
+Further, the most popular approaches are built upon density-based clustering methods, which are sensitive to hyperparameter tuning and do not explicitly track cluster centers~\citep{bhattacharjee2021survey}.
+Finally, while some existing methods operate well on large data, tracking objects over thousands of time steps or more, they exhibit poor performance in the low-data limit, when dynamics are being inferred from either a small number of individuals or over very short windows of time.

-We propose a two phase spatiotemporal, unsupervised clustering method, which we call {\em spatiotemporal $k$-means} (STKM), for the moving cluster problem that addresses the shortcomings mentioned above.
-Phase 1 identifies the loose, temporary associations between data points by outputting an assignment for each point at every time step, with the flexibility for points to change clusters between time steps.
-The clustering objective function provides a unified formulation over space and time and less hyper-parameter tuning compared to existing methods.
-It also provides the functionality to directly track cluster paths without any post-processing.
-In this way, STKM is able to identify long-term point behavior, even in a dynamic environment.
+We propose a two phase spatiotemporal, unsupervised clustering method, {\em spatiotemporal $k$-means} (ST$k$M), for the moving cluster problem that addresses the aforementioned shortcomings.
+Phase 1 identifies the loose associations between objects by outputting an assignment for each point at every time step, with the flexibility for points to change clusters between time steps.
+The clustering objective function provides a unified formulation over space and time and less hyperparameter tuning compared to existing methods.
+It also provides the functionality to directly track cluster paths without post-processing, allowing ST$k$M is to identify long-term point behavior, even in a dynamic environment.
 Phase 2 can be optionally applied to the cluster assignment histories from Phase 1 to output stable, long-term associations.
 In fact, Phase 2 can be applied to any method that outputs an assignment for each point at every time step.
 The combination of Phase 1 and Phase 2 allows us to analyze the multi-scale relationships within spatiotemporal data.
-STKM outperforms existing methods, with significant performance improvements demonstrated for common evaluation metrics, on the moving cluster problem.
+We introduce ST$k$M, theoretically demonstrate the efficacy of the algorithm, evaluate its performance against existing methods on the moving cluster problem, and highlight the use of ST$k$M for more sophisticated machine learning applications.